Get assessed by a physiotherapist

 Self-help for bunions

-There are ways to ease the symptoms of bunions.
+There are ways to ease the symptoms of bunions yourself.
+But there is no way to shrink a bunion naturally.

 Footwear

-One of the most important things you can do if you have a bunion, is to wear the right footwear.
-Try to resist any temptation to wear high heels.
-Instead, wear shoes with a low heel, a wide front and a thick, soft sole.
-Make sure your shoes have a back strap support because backless shoes force your toes to claw as you walk.
+One of the most important things you can do if you have a bunion is to wear the right footwear.
+Try not to wear high heels.
+Instead, wear shoes with a low heel, a wide front, and a thick, soft sole.
+Make sure your shoes have a back strap support.
+Backless shoes force your toes to claw as you walk.
 Over time, this can strain your muscles.

 Padding and splints